1

 What is a fleet driver?

 A fleet driver is a professional responsible for operating a company's vehicles, such as trucks or vans, to transport goods or passengers.
-They often need a valid commercial driver's license (CDL), good driving records, and knowledge of safety regulations.
-Fleet drivers typically work scheduled routes and may use GPS or other navigation tools.
+They often need a valid driver's license, a clean driving record, and may require specific certifications like a commercial driver's license (CDL).
+Fleet drivers typically work scheduled hours and follow safety regulations to ensure efficient and safe transportation.

 What are common challenges faced by Fleet Drivers, and how can they be managed effectively?